yuchen19253/HOQRI/README.md

 | 10M-MoiveLen | 162541, 49994, 9083 | 20503478 |

 ## How to run
-Open the path of downloaded project
+Go to the path of downloaded project

 #### Compile
 Linux and Windows system: `g++ *.cpp -o HOQRI`